MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/xamarin-forms.md

 ### iOS application project

 To run tests on iOS ,the [Xamarin Test Cloud Agent NuGet package](https://www.nuget.org/packages/Xamarin.TestCloud.Agent/) must be added to the project.
-Once it has been added, copy the following code into the `AppDelegate.FinishedLaunching` method:
+Once it's been added, copy the following code into the `AppDelegate.FinishedLaunching` method:

 ```csharp
 #if ENABLE_TEST_CLOUD